noahlevenson/noblog/README.md

 4. Publish a post with `pub.py [relative URL]`.

+5. Pin a post with `pin.py [relative URL]`.

-5. Rebuild the index with `build.py`.
+6. Rebuild the index with `build.py`.

 To delete a post, just rm -rf its directory and rebuild.
 To edit a post, just edit its HTML and rebuild.
+To modify a posts's title, just edit its `<title>` tag and rebuild.
 To modify a post's URL, just rename its directory and rebuild.
-You can't unpublish a post yet, but maybe I'll add that soon.
+Re-publishing or re-pinning a post will bump its publication date.
+You can't unpublish or unpin a post yet, but maybe I'll add that soon.